perllb/ctg-exome/README.md

 1. Samplesheet (`CTG_SampleSheet.exome.csv`)

-The samplesheet format is standard IEM generated sheet, with additional columns added after [Data]:
+- The samplesheet format is standard IEM generated sheet, with additional columns added after [Data]:
 | Column | Supported values |
 | ------ | -------- |
 | Sample_Ref | hg38 / mm10 : hg38 and mm10 are currently set up for dragen |
 | panel | comprehensive / core : Twist-Comprehensive or Twist-Core panel bed files are embedded in container |
 | annotate | y / n : set 'y' for nirvana annotation |

+- Also note that no Sample_Name should be added.
+Leave that column blank!

 ### CSV format templates

+1. Samplesheet: `CTG_SampleSheet.exome.csv`

 ```
 [Header]